 We believe our financial resources will enable us to meet our capital spending and other capital needs, other than with respect to the required investments in Shanghai, for the next 18 months.
-In order to meet ChipMOS Shanghai's investment commitments, we will need to borrow additional amounts and issue additional debt and/or equity securities.
+We currently believe that we will be able to borrow additional amounts and issue additional debt and/or equity securities on a timely basis to fund our capital needs, including ChipMOS Shanghai's planned investment in the new Shanghai production facility.